swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 echo just prints what it is told to the terminal. the **$**, will give us the contents of the **PATH** variable on the system.
 Your system uses the directories defined in `PATH` to find programs it can run.

-One of mu favorite tools is a python tool called **grin**.
+One of my favorite tools is a python tool called **grin**.
 If you type grin at the command prompt, what do you get?

     No command `grin` found did you mean:
     ...

+Looks like it is not installed, but we can fix this.

 **grin** is a tool written in python.
-We will want to install it so we will use a simple package manager for python to install it called **pip**
+We will want to install it, so we will use a simple package manager for python to install it called **pip**

     pip install grin